Online Instructor Training

 – Be authoritative – make decisions quickly and move on but remember players aren’t at school

 Also, ensure you’re building communities – make communications personal and make it fun!

 The instructor is pivotal in getting players to enjoy themselves in Rabble games.

 You should be:

-– Keeping an eye on new players, check they are moving & enjoying session
+– Keeping an eye on new players, check they are moving and enjoying the session,

-- Do not allow any players to put down any other players.
+– Don’t allow any players to put down any other players.

 Welcome all players before the game starts, and chat to any new players to make them feel comfortable before starting.